 Another limit on the press concerns speech designed to incite immediate violence or unlawful activity.
 These prohibitions were established in two separate rulings.
 In the 1969 case Brandenburg v.
 Ohio, the court ruled that only speech that is "directed to inciting or producing imminent lawless action" can be legally censored.
 In an earlier decision, Justice Oliver Wendell Holmes compared such speech to shouting fire in a crowded theater, creating a "clear and present danger" [source: Cohen].
 "Fighting words" are also illegal.
 In Chaplinsky v.
 New Hampshire (1942), the Court ruled that speech that "inflict injury or tend to incite an immediate breach of the peace" has so social value and can be curtailed [source: Legal Information Institute].

-For lots more information about the press and the Constitution, see the links on the next page.
+For lots more information about the press and the Constitution, see the links below.

 - Barnard, Jeff.
 Associated Press.
 "Federal Judge: Montana Blogger Is Not Journalist."
 December 7, 2011 http://www.salon.com/2011/12/08/federal_judge_montana_blogger_is_not_journalist/